top of page

 • Humans have an innate thrust to grow.
 There is a natural force within people to grow, heal, and explore; to express the human capacity to be all that one can be.

-• Humans suffer from relational disruptions: A developmentally-based, relationally-focused Integrative Psychotherapy emphasizes a non-pathological perspective in understanding people’s behavior.
+• Humans suffer from relational disruptions: A developmentally-based, relationally-focused Integrative therapy emphasizes a non-pathological perspective in understanding people’s behavior.

-• The intersubjective process of psychotherapy is more important than the content of the psychotherapy: Intersubjectivity refers to the synthesis of two people sharing an experience together; each is influenced by the other.
+• The intersubjective process of therapy is more important than the content of the therapy: Intersubjectivity refers to the synthesis of two people sharing an experience together; each is influenced by the other.
 The therapy process is co-created.
-Therefore, no two psychotherapists will ever do the same psychotherapy — each psychotherapist is idiosyncratic in how they interact with their clients.
+Therefore, no two psychologists will ever do the same therapy — each therapist is idiosyncratic in how they interact with their clients.
 The therapist’s attitudes and demeanor, the quality of interpersonal relationship and involvement, are just as important, sometimes even more so, than any specific theory or method.

 • enhances each client’s understanding of his or her history and inner experience;